BiTimeBERT: Extending Pre-Trained Language Representations with Bi-Temporal Information: Experimental Results

-When considering EventTime-WithTop1Doc dataset in which the top-1 document is taken into account for the language models, a significant improvement of TimeBERT can be observed, for example, at month granularity using ACC and MAE, the improvement is 98.31\% and 17.05\%, respectively.
-In addition, TimeBERT outperforms BERT by an even larger margin at month granularity, that the improvement is 330.77\%, 23.95\% on ACC and MAE, respectively.
-BERT\_TIR also surpasses BERT with the improvement of 184.45\%, 16.42\%.
-When comparing with SOTA \cite{wang2021event}, TimeBERT achieves similar or even better results under both granularities.
-Moreover, SOTA \cite{wang2021event} requires rather considerable time to prepare the input for time estimation.
-Their proposed model utilizes the multivariate time series as the input, which are constructed by analyzing the temporal information of the top-50 retrieved documents and filter out irrelevant information through several complex steps like sentence similarity computation.
-As we simply use top-1 document ranked by BM25, we believe that the performance of TimeBERT could also be further improved by combining with more useful information via more advanced IR techniques.
+When considering EventTime-WithTop1Doc dataset in which the top-1 document is taken into account for the language models, a significant improvement of BiTimeBERT can be observed.
+For example, at month granularity using ACC and MAE, the improvement is 98.31\% and 17.05\%, respectively.
+In addition, BiTimeBERT outperforms BERT by an even larger margin at month granularity, with the improvement of 330.77\%, 23.95\% on ACC and MAE, respectively.
+BERT-TIR also surpasses BERT with the improvement of 184.45\%, 16.42\%.
+When comparing with SOTA \cite{wang2021event}, BiTimeBERT achieves similar or even better results under both granularities.
+Moreover, we note that SOTA \cite{wang2021event} requires rather considerable time to prepare the input for time estimation.
+Their proposed model utilizes the multivariate time series as the input, which are constructed by analyzing the temporal information of the top-50 retrieved documents and filtering out irrelevant information through several complex steps like sentence similarity computation.
+As we simply use top-1 document ranked by BM25, we believe that the performance of BiTimeBERT could be even further improved by combining with more useful information via more advanced IR techniques.

-When considering WOTD dataset, TimeBERT outperforms SOTA \cite{honovich2020machine} using accuracy as an evaluation metric.
+When considering WOTD dataset, BiTimeBERT outperforms SOTA \cite{honovich2020machine} using accuracy as an evaluation metric, as shown in Table~\ref{tab_main2}.
 Especially when the contextual information\footnote{As explained in Section 4.2 contextual information contains the relevant sentences extracted from Wikipedia as the external knowledge.} is provided, the improvement is 75.95\%.
-We also observe that BERT-NYT and BERT\_TIR can surpass SOTA \cite{honovich2020machine} and BERT when using contextual information.
+We also observe that BERT-NYT and BERT-TIR can surpass SOTA \cite{honovich2020machine} and BERT when using contextual information.
 Note that the two latter methods do not utilize news archives, which suggests that the news archives might be more effective to be used in such a task rather than synchronic document collections (e.g., Wikipedia).
-As our model achieves good performance on this challenging dataset, whose time is quite different than the training NYT corpus, we hypothesize that our model has good generalization ability.
+As BiTimeBERT achieves good performance on WOTD, which is a challenging dataset due to having time span much longer than the one of the pre-training corpus, we think that it has good generalization ability.